automenta/mb7/doc/README.gra3.md

 ### Key Points

-- Redesigned SemanticScribe as a graph-based system where NObjects are nodes and tags are edges, enhancing user-friendliness and functionality.
+- Redesigned Netention as a graph-based system where NObjects are nodes and tags are edges, enhancing user-friendliness and functionality.
 - Incorporated features from graph databases, dataflow tools, analytics platforms, and programming environments using functional tags.